ansible/molecule/docs/philosophy.md

 - **Constructed inventories**: Dynamic grouping and variable assignment based on existing inventory data
 - **Mixed inventory sources**: Combine multiple inventory types within the same testing scenario
 - **Multi-source patterns**: Separate infrastructure provider inventory from molecule-specific configuration inventory
+- **Dynamic data caching**: Use json_cache and file lookups to persist and share data between actions

 **Native inventory workflow patterns**
 Teams can configure Molecule to use external inventory sources by leveraging the `ansible_args` provisioner option to pass inventory parameters directly to `ansible-playbook`.
 Targeting can be achieved either through `--limit` flags at the molecule level or through `hosts:` directives at the individual playbook level: